guided1/healthy-me-api/Readme.md

 # Vagrant setup for node based projects

-Make sure you have vagrant installed
+Make sure you have vagrant and virtual box installed

 ## To use: